Media Kit

 • Laura Goode is the author of three books and a film, most recently Pitch Craft: The Writer's Guide to Getting Agented, Published, and Paid.
 She teaches at Stanford University and lives in San Francisco.

-• Laura Goode is the author of a collection of poems, Become a Name, and a YA novel, Sister Mischief, which was a Best of the Bay pick by the San Francisco Bay Guardian and a selection of two ALA honor lists.
+• Laura Goode is the author of a collection of poems, Become a Name, a YA novel, Sister Mischief, which was a Best of the Bay pick by the San Francisco Bay Guardian and a selection of two ALA honor lists, and Pitch Craft: The Writer’s Guide to Getting Agented, Published, and Paid.
 With director Meera Menon, she wrote and produced the feature film Farah Goes Bang, which premiered at the Tribeca Film Festival and won the inaugural Nora Ephron Prize from Tribeca and Vogue.
 Her nonfiction writing on intersectional feminism, female friendship, motherhood, gender, and race in culture, TV, film, and literature has appeared in BuzzFeed, New Republic, New York Magazine, Longreads, Elle, Catapult, Refinery29, and elsewhere.
 She received her BA and MFA from Columbia University and currently teaches at Stanford University.

 Pitch Craft